astropy/specutils/docs/spectrum_collection.rst

 Spectrum Collection
 ===================

-A spectrum collection is a way to keep a set of :class:`~specutils.Spectrum1D` objects together and have the collection behave as if it were a single spectrum object.
+A spectrum collection is a way to keep a set of spectra data together and have the collection behave as if it were a single spectrum object.
 This means that it can be used in regular analysis functions to perform operations over entire sets of data.

 Currently, all :class:`~specutils.SpectrumCollection` items must be the same shape.
 No assumptions are made about the dispersion solutions, and users are